 While we didn’t see much wildlife besides birds, squirrels, and fish, plenty do live there.
 Deer, beavers, and black bears (!) are some of the other mammals you might encounter.
 And sightings of snakes, turtles, and frogs are pretty common.

 The variety in trails makes Prince William Forest Park a great place to hike with young children, since there are plenty of short, flat trails.
 And if you’re with older kids who want more of a challenge, there are longer and more difficult trails, too.
 You even can make it a weekend trip — cabins are available May – October, and tent sites May – November.
-Whether you overnight it or just go for a few hours, it makes for a great escape from the city.
+Whether you stay overnight or just go for a few hours, it’s a perfect destination for an easy escape from the city.

 Prince William Forest Park is located in Triangle, VA, about a 45 minute drive from DC.
 It’s open daily from sunrise to sunset.
 The Visitor Center is open 8am – 4pm November – February, and 9am – 5pm March – October.
 Admission is $15/car or $7/walk- or bike-in.